Complete non-ambiguous trees and associated permutations: new enumerative results: Counting CNATs according to their associated permutations

-Applying Lemma~\ref{lem:5minrec} then gives that $G'$ must be isomorphic to the $6$-cycle.
-In particular, the original graph $G$ induces a $6$-cycle (the pruned graph of $G$ is always an induced subgraph of $G$).
+\begin{proof}[Proof of Theorem~\ref{thm:b(n,5)=0}] Suppose that $G$ is such that $a_G = 5$.
+By Proposition~\ref{pro:5_tutte}, its $2$-core must be isomorphic to the $6$-cycle.
+In particular, the original graph $G$ induces a $6$-cycle (the $2$-core of $G$ is always an induced subgraph of $G$).
 But from Point~(3) of Proposition~\ref{pro:perm_patterns_cycles} this is impossible if $G$ were a permutation graph.
-As such, we have shown that a graph $G$ satisfying $\minrec[G] = 5$ cannot be a permutation graph, which implies that there are no permutations with $5$ CNATs by Theorem~\ref{thm:cnat_minrec}, as desired. \end{proof}
+As such, we have shown that a graph $G$ satisfying $a_G = 5$ cannot be a permutation graph, which implies that there are no permutations with $5$ CNATs by Theorem~\ref{thm:cnat_tutte}, as desired. \end{proof}

-\begin{problem} Our proof of Theorem~\ref{thm:b(n,5)=0} relies heavily on the structure of permutation graphs, and the fact that $\cnat[\pi] = \minrec[G_{\pi}]$ (Theorem~\ref{thm:cnat_minrec}), which is non-trivial.
+\begin{problem} Our proof of Theorem~\ref{thm:b(n,5)=0} relies heavily on the structure of permutation graphs, and the fact that $\cnat[\pi] =a_{G_{\pi}}$ (Theorem~\ref{thm:cnat_tutte}), which is non-trivial.
 It would be interesting to find a more direct combinatorial proof of this result. \end{problem}